 The defendant doesn’t have to admit to any wrongdoing when applying for ARD, but may have to plead guilty to any summary offenses, usually violations of the motor vehicle code.
-The court may impose costs and assessments, but not a fine.
+The court may impose costs and assessments.
+There can be a fee assessed to participate in the ARD Program.
 The defendant will waive their right to a speedy trial in order to enter the ARD program.

 After successfully completing the program, the ARD offender may petition the court to have the charges dismissed and the case expunged.
 If the offender does not comply with the conditions of the program, he or she may be removed from the program and the case will be placed back on the trial list.
 Our attorneys can help individuals navigate through the ARD program to hopefully avoid expulsion from the program.

 Am I eligible for the ARD program?
 There is usually an Application that needs to be completed to determine eligibility for the ARD program.
 Our attorneys are familiar with the application process and procedure.
 For first time offenders or those with a limited criminal record, the Pennsylvania ARD Program offers a second chance – Accelerated Rehabilitative Disposition.
 ARD is considered a diversionary or first time offender program, designed to divert first time offenders from entering the criminal justice system.
 When an offender is accepted into the ARD program, the Commonwealth suspends the charges against the offender, but requires that certain court-ordered conditions are followed.
 Such conditions may include drug and alcohol counseling, community service, restitution, etc.